Kishorehydro/TWS100/README.md

 •	Deep Learning Toolbox (optional, for ANN reconstructions)

 ## 3. Installation
-### 3.1 Download or Clone the Repository
+### 3.1 Download the Repository
-Open a terminal or command prompt:

-gh repo clone Kishorehydro/TWS100
+Download all the files and keep all the data in a foler name 'Data' and keep the TWS100.mlapp in the same folder Data folder is saved, then run the TWS100.mlapp

 ### 3.2 Add the Folder to MATLAB Path
 Start MATLAB and run: